Dynamita, www.dynamita.com, Sigale, France

 Saving and loading plant conditions (disk icons below the Stop time and Data interval fields) can be useful to restore system state (the actual values of the state variables) in case the simulation is driven into an unwanted condition (e.g. accidentally having been reset).
 Note that this function is not equivalent to saving the entire project (layout, model setup, tools, inputs and outputs) using the Save/Save as commands in the File menu.

 The steady-state simulation employs different solvers to look for the steady-state condition of the system.
-In this mode, all dynamic inputs are disabled and the controllers are turned into integrated controllers.
-The steady-state simulation will find the concentrations in the plant with constant influent and operating conditions, such as monthly average conditions etc. (Figure 16).
-Please note that steady-state simulation cannot be performed on inherently dynamic processes such as the SBR.
+In this mode, all dynamic inputs are disabled.
+The steady-state simulation will find the concentrations in the plant with constant influent and operating conditions, such as monthly average conditions etc. (Figures 15, 16 and 17).
+Note that the controllers are not set up for steady-state simulation.

-This optional task can be used to enter dynamically changing input information, e.g. diurnal flows, DO schedules and more.
-When choosing the Inputs tab, the blue workflow tab automatically splits into Constants and Dynamics.
-(Figure 18).
-According to this, different types of settings become available: we can set either constant inputs (e.g. fixed influent composition, reactor DO setpoints or volumes as we just did) or dynamically changing inputs (e.g. variable influent flow, composition, shifting reactor DO setpoints etc.).
+This optional task can be used to enter dynamically changing input information, e.g. diurnal flows, chemical dosage schedules and more.
+When choosing the Inputs tab, the green workflow tab automatically splits into Constants and Dynamics (Figure 19).
+According to this, different types of settings become available: we can set either constant inputs (e.g. fixed feed composition, metal dose specifications, and reactor volumes, as we just did) or dynamically changing inputs (e.g. variable Feed flow, composition, etc.).

-Being on the Inputs/Dynamics tab, we can copy and paste prepared data tables from an Excel file into SUMO, simply by clicking on the Paste table from clipboard button when the desired process unit is selected (copy Table 2 over to an Excel spreadsheet, then copy it to Clipboard and paste into SUMO).
-This will apply the selected data ranges to the variables or parameters corresponding to the table headers (Figure 18).
-The latter have to comply with certain rules (for details, please see the User Manual).
+Being on the Inputs/Dynamics tab, we can copy and paste prepared data tables from an Excel file into DYNAMIZU, simply by clicking on the Paste table from clipboard button when the desired process unit is selected (copy Table 4 over to an Excel spreadsheet, then copy it to Clipboard and paste into DYNAMIZU).
+This will apply the selected data ranges to the variables or parameters corresponding to the table headers (Figure 19).
+The latter have to comply with certain rules (More details will be provided in the future in the User Manual).

-Table 2 – Dynamic input of influent flow pattern
+Table 4 – Dynamic input of feed flow pattern

 |---|---|